Residential bridging loans

 Application

 Documents are submitted, a valuation is instructed, and legal work begins.
-These three workstreams run in parallel, not in sequence.
+These three workstreams run in parallel.
 Having documents prepared before submission speeds the process significantly.

 3